 Nearby there is also the York Chocolate Story which tells you all about York’s sweet history and is great for all the family!

-This is definitely a family favourite and great on a rainy day.
+This is definitely a family favourite and one of the best things to do in YOrk with kids and is even great to do on a rainy day.
 The National Railway Museum has a great collection which includes the Mallard, and a Shinkansen train.
 It’s a great day out for all the family!

 The Castle Museum